- Cheapest non-owner car insurance companies in Maryland

 What does Maryland non-owner car insurance cover?

-A Maryland non-owner car insurance policy only gives you the basic coverage you need to drive legally.
-It meets all the minimum car insurance requirements in Maryland.
-But it won't pay for any damage to the car itself.
+A Maryland non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Maryland, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Maryland

-Drivers in Maryland may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Maryland might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

-Non-owner car insurance in Maryland costs an average of $438, with GEICO offering the lowest rates.
-Our analysis found that GEICO is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In Maryland, non-owner car insurance costs an average of $438, with GEICO offering the most affordable rates.
+Based on our research, GEICO stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

 Methodology